Jonatan Binotto

 Jonatan Binotto (born 22 January 1975) is an Italian former footballer who played as a midfielder.

-Club career
+Playing career

 Early career

-Binotto started his professional career in 1993 at Juventus F.C.
-He spent two seasons on loan at Serie B clubs, before joining Hellas Verona F.C., who were in Serie A at that time.
+Binotto started his professional career in 1993 at Juventus.
+He spent two seasons on loan at Serie B clubs, before joining Hellas Verona, who were in Serie A at that time.
 He struggled to break into the first team, however, and remained with the team until the club's relegation in the summer of 1997.